jacksoncl7/LoadBalancingStrategies/README.md

  curl localhots:8080 # its respond a random number
 ```

-yes, the webapp its running on 8080
+yes, the "webapp" is running on 8080